Israel to plant 450,000 trees in cities in effort to counter effects of climate change - Jewish Telegraphic Agency

-(JTA) — Israel’s cabinet approved a plan to plant 450,000 trees in the country’s cities to mitigate the effects of climate change by offering more shade and cooler temperatures.
+(JTA) — Israel’s cabinet approved a plan to plant 450,000 trees in the country’s cities to mitigate some effects of climate change by offering more shade and cooler temperatures.

 The plan, which is predicted to cost about 2.25 billion shekels, or $716 million, will be carried out between now and 2040.
 The goal of the plan is for 70% of sidewalks to be shaded by trees.